one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 ## Before you Begin

-If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you using what is called sponsored Azure and that subscription is  limited to a specific set of Microsoft Azure regions.
+If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are using what is called sponsored Azure and that subscription is limited to a specific set of Microsoft Azure regions.
 Please consistently use one of the following locations:

 * East US
 * South Central US